 Jersey City – redefining SMART based on residents needs

-Jersey City has implemented smart city projects aiming to improve the lives of its citizens and created mobility projects to streamline resources while meeting neighborhood-specific needs.
+Jersey City has implemented smart city plans and projects aiming to improve the lives of its citizens and created mobility projects to streamline resources while meeting neighborhood-specific needs.
 Jersey City has strived to integrate smart technology into every facet of its community in order to improve the quality of life for all residents and increase economic development.
 So far, the city has identified fifteen projects, all of which focus on smart mobility, infrastructure, and technologies.

 Jersey City was among the finalists of the 2019 Readiness Challenge at Smart Cities Week, and the collaborative public-private partnerships strategies are aimed at a common goal – to enhance economic growth in the community.

-Smart cities encapsulate an overwhelming number and variety of domains and application areas that are enhanced with technological advancements.
+Smart cities encapsulate an overwhelming number and variety of domains and IoT application areas that are enhanced with technological advancements.
 Just as other communities across the world, Jersey City saw a significant challenge in offering efficient services and serving its residents in a timely and effortless manner.